jahrik/home_lab/ghost/moving_to_the_cloud.md

 ### Install the base

 With that, we are ready to kick off a few scripts to get everything installed and running.
 First I need to update my site.yml file and take out the custom setup I have in there that I only needed for my laptop, like ignoring lid closure, etc...

-Starter [site.yml](https://github.com/jahrik/home_lab/blob/master/site.yml) file to build on and add any dependencies you can think of.
+Starter [site.yml](https://github.com/jahrik/home_lab/blob/master/site.yml) file to build on and add any dependencies needed.

 **site.yml**
 ```